Obesity Reviews

 Obesity Reviews is a monthly peer-reviewed medical journal, established in 2000, which publishes reviews on all obesity-related disciplines.
 It is the official journal of the World Obesity Federation and published on their behalf by Wiley-Blackwell.
 The editor-in-chief is David A. York (Utah State University).

 Abstracting and indexing

 The journal is abstracted and indexed in:

 According to the Journal Citation Reports, the journal has a 2017 impact factor of 8.483.
+According to Web of Science, the 2024 Journal Impact Factor has been 8,0, ranking it in the first quartile of the category "Endocrinogloy and metabolism".